LukeSmithxyz/emailwiz/README.md

 - **Spamassassin** to prevent spam and allow you to make custom filters.
 - **OpenDKIM** to validate you so you can send to Gmail and other big sites.
 - The required SSL certificates if not already present.
+- **fail2ban** to increase server security, with enabled modules for the above programs.

 ## This script does _not_